boscoh/tohaml/readme.md

 ## Flavor of HAML

-There are a few different varieties of HAML. `tohaml` targets the variety used by the python [HamlPy compiler](https://github.com/jessemiller/HamlPy).
+There are a few different varieties of HAML. `tohaml` targets the variety used by the python-based [HamlPy compiler](https://github.com/jessemiller/HamlPy).

 In particular, CSS and Javascript are preserved in indented blocks using the `:css` and `:javascript` tags.
 As well, tag attributes are stored in the `{}` notation of Python dictionaries.